Worship with us in-person in the sanctuary at 10 AM.

 Here are updated expectations for in-person worship:

-Please remember that we will continue to provide an online service via Facebook Live at 9AM on Sunday mornings.
+Please remember that we provide a livestreamed service via Facebook Live at 10AM on Sunday mornings.
 If you feel safer participating that way, I hope you will continue to be a part of our life together virtually.
 See below for details.

 Click here to go to our Facebook page.
 Follow us to make sure you don’t miss anything!